Institution of Civil Engineers: President

-The ICE President is elected annually and the holder for 2022–2023 is Keith Howells.
+The ICE President is elected annually and the holder for 2024–2025 is Jim Hall.

 Each year a number of young engineers have been chosen as President's apprentices.
-The scheme was started in 2005 during the Presidency of Gordon Masterton, who also initiated a President's blog, now the ICE Infrastructure blog.
+The scheme was started in 2005 during the presidency of Gordon Masterton, who also initiated a President's blog, now the ICE Infrastructure blog.
 Each incoming President sets out the main theme of his or her year of office in a Presidential Address.

 Many of the profession's greatest engineers have served as President of the ICE including:

 One of Britain's greatest engineers, Isambard Kingdom Brunel died before he could take up the post (he was vice-president from 1850).

 Female civil engineers

 The first woman member of ICE was Dorothy Donaldson Buchanan in 1927.
 The first female Fellows elected were Molly Fergusson (1957), Marie Lindley (1972), Helen Stone (1991) and Joanna Kennedy (1992).
+In May 2025 27-year-old Transport for London engineer Jane Wright became the youngest woman to be elected a Fellow of the ICE.
+She is likely the youngest person to be elected a Fellow of the ICE within the limitations of available records.

-The two female Presidents (to date) are Jean Venables, who became the 144th holder of the office in 2008, and Rachel Skinner, who became President in November 2020.
+The three female Presidents (to date) are Jean Venables, who became the 144th holder of the office in 2008, Rachel Skinner, who became President in 2020, and Anusha Shah, the President in 2023.

 In January 1969 the Council of the Institution set up a working party to consider the role of women in engineering.
 Among its conclusions were that 'while women have certainly established their competence throughout the professional engineering field, there is clearly a built-in or unconscious prejudice against them'.
 The WISE Campaign (Women into Science and Engineering) was launched in 1984; by 1992 3% of the total ICE membership of 79,000 was female, and only 0.8% of chartered civil engineers were women.
 By 2016 women comprised nearly 12% of total membership, almost 7% of chartered civil engineers and just over 2% of Fellows.
 In June 2015 a Presidential Commission on diversity was announced.
+By the start of 2023 women made up 16% of overall membership, with female fellows comprising 6% of the fellowship.